Dissipation due to Bulk Localized Low-Energy Modes in Strongly Disordered Superconductors

 \paragraph{Conclusions. }

 We analyzed the real part of conductivity, $\text{Re}\sigma(\omega)$, in SDSCs.
 We demonstrated that $\text{Re}\sigma$ at low frequency is dominated by bulk collective localized excitations.
-These excitations reside in the regions of local suppression of the superconducting order parameter and are thus intimately tied to the intrinsic inhomogeneity of the superconducting state.
-The sharp profile of the spectral density of these excitations translates into a steep increase of $\text{Re}\sigma$ with frequency that roughly follows the low-value tail of the order parameter distribution.
-Eq.~\ref{eq:quality-factor_via_microscopic-response-statistics} quantifies these statement by expressing the quality factor~$Q$ of resonators made of SDSCs in terms of the order parameter distribution~$P(h)$.
+These excitations reside in the regions of local suppression of the superconducting order parameter and are thus directly linked to the intrinsic inhomogeneity of the superconducting state.
+The sharp profile of the spectral density of these excitations translates into a steep increase of $\text{Re}\sigma$ with frequency, roughly following the low-value tail of the order-parameter distribution,~$P(h\ll\Delta_{0})$ {[}see Eq.~(\ref{eq:quality-factor_via_microscopic-response-statistics}){]}.